jeremyschlatter/palisade-demos/README.md

     curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install

-You'll have to run UV sync, once you have everything else.
-Not up to the usual standards!

-    uv sync

 On May 5th, 2025, John had trouble getting nix onto his path, and stopped for the time being.